Table of Contents

 • 3.
 Virtual Private Network (VPN)

-India’s Internet censorship is nothing compared to places like China but it is still a thing and apparently it’s on the rise.
-To ensure you won’t get blocked from certain websites that you require access to while traveling, I recommend using NordVPN.
+Additionally, India’s Internet censorship is a massive problem and is still on the rise.
+To ensure you won’t get blocked from certain websites that you require access to while traveling (Netflix, Hulu, Paypal, work applications, etc.), I recommend using NordVPN.
+It is surprisingly affordable and too crucial to forgo.

 View NordVPN.com Options ➜

-You obviously need a passport and visa for India travel but I also recommend you get a neck wallet for your passport and other valuables.
-This way, I’m able to keep my money, credit cards and important travel documents under my shirt so that I don’t have to have a wallet in my pocket.
-Many times I’ve had beggars put their hands in my pockets and but since my valuables are in my neck wallet, I’ve never had anything stolen.
+You obviously need a passport and visa for India travel, but I also recommend you get a neck wallet.
+You can conceal money, credit cards, and travel documents under your shirt so you don’t risk losing them or being robbed.
+Many times I’ve had beggars put their hands in my pockets, and you must be prepared for real poverty in some areas.
+But since my valuables are tucked out of sight, I’ve never had anything stolen.
+This one also has RFID-blocking material to prevent e-thieves from scanning your bag at popular, crowded attractions.

 Neck Wallet